-Eczema is a skin condition which most commonly appears as an itchy rash or inflamed skin.
+Eczema is a skin condition that most commonly appears as an itchy rash or inflamed skin.
 The three key things to know about eczema are:

-- It is not contageous, so it does not spread through touch or other human contact
+It is not contagious, so it does not spread through touch or other human contact

 The main symptoms of eczema are:

 Note: These symptoms are quite similar to psoriasis, which is an autoimmune disease.
 Get the right diagnosis from your doctor for the right course of treatment.

 The main eczema triggers include: